Laparoscopic Entry Techniques | Article | GLOWM

 Closed (Veress)

 The Veress is a spring-loaded needle that is available as a reusable or disposable option (Figure 2).
-The outer sheath is sharp, while the inner sheath contains a dull tip with a spring mechanism that retracts back when resistance is encountered.
+The outer sheath is sharp, while the inner sheath contains a dull tip with a spring mechanism that retracts when resistance is encountered.
 When the Veress needle traverses the abdominal layers and enters the peritoneal cavity, resistance decreases, and the dull tip is exposed to protect intra-abdominal structures from the sharp tip.
-As good practice, it is recommended to check the mechanics of the Veress needle prior to insertion, even with the disposable instruments.3
+It is recommended to check the mechanics of the Veress needle prior to insertion, even with the disposable instruments.4

 2